 » Tourists Per Year: 11,500

-Past tragic wars partnered with either a small total area size or a non-strategic geographical location may have kept and stalled the growth in tourism for these countries, but their beauty speak volumes — and it’s time for you to check them out!
+Past tragic wars partnered with either a small total area size or a non-strategic geographical location may have kept and stalled the growth in tourism for these countries, but their beauty speaks volumes — and it’s time for you to check them out!

 Besides, aren’t you ecstatic about how there are tons of epic underrated destinations in Europe that few others have gone to?
 And that a lot of people have not thought of?
 Because I absolutely am!